scala/scala/06-basic-declarations-and-definitions.md

-The scope of a formal value parameter name $x$ comprises all subsequent parameter clauses, as well as the method return type and the function body, if they are given [^5].
+The scope of a formal value parameter name $x$ comprises all subsequent parameter clauses, as well as the method return type and the function body, if they are given.
 Both type parameter names and value parameter names must be pairwise distinct.

-[^5]: However, at present singleton types of method parameters may only appear
-      in the method body; so _dependent method types_ are not supported.

 (@) In the method